monktastic/hackmd/spirituality/nonduality.md

 [Judith Blackstone](https://www.youtube.com/watch?v=Tyb5_kqNXB8):
 > So instead of "I am Judith" and "I am a teacher" [...] we have this experience, this nonverbal experience, which we can say is no-self because it's not that [...] autobiographical self.
 But there is this **underlying experience** and **we could call it Self**, we can call it no-self, I don't think it matters.

-But it is this very sense of an "underlying experience" that is the core illusion!
-The idea of a Universal Self was already well-known at the time of the Buddha.
+But it is this very sense of an "underlying" experience that is the core illusion!
+In Advaita Vedanta, this underlying Self is sometimes referred to as the "unseen seer"; "unthought thinker"; etc. [Adi Shankara](https://www.shankaracharya.org/upadesa_sahasri.php):

+> [The Self is] the unseen seer, the unheard listener, the unthought thinker, the unknown knower ...

+This idea of a Universal Self was already well-known at the time of the Buddha.
 Why did he take such great pains to differentiate his teaching if it's really the same?
 As he put it:

 > In reference to the seen, there will be only the seen.
 In reference to the heard, only the heard. [...]
 When there is no you there, **you are neither here nor yonder** nor between the two.
 This, just this, is the end of stress.

 Bhikkhu K Ñāṇananda [comments](https://media.dharmaseed.org/documents/Nibbana-25.pdf):

-> There is therefore no seer, apart from the phenomenon of seeing, according to the [Buddha].
+> There is therefore **no seer**, apart from the phenomenon of seeing, according to the [Buddha].
 He does not imagine a seer.
 For the worldling, the bare act of seeing carries with it a perception of 'one who sees'.
 He has a notion of a self and something belonging to a self. [...]
-The [Buddha] does not even imagine a thinker apart from thought.
+The [Buddha] **does not even imagine a thinker apart from thought**.

-Again, compare this to Advaita Vedanta.
-[Adi Shankara](https://www.shankaracharya.org/upadesa_sahasri.php):

-> [The Self is] the unseen seer, the unheard listener, the unthought thinker, the unknown knower ...
+In other words, in Buddhism there is no "unseen seer"; "unthought thinker"; etc. Thought _experiences itself_, as do all the other sense fields.
+The sense of there being a phenomenon (Awareness) that is _independent_ of its manifestations is seen to be the ultimate illusion.

 ## A brief note on Theravada